MS NOW Reports

-MS NOW Reports (formerly MSNBC Reports) is the blanket title for the daytime rolling news programming block of the American cable news channel MS NOW.
+MS NOW Reports (formerly MSNBC Reports) is a program title for daytime programming blocks without a program title, as well as breaking news coverage during non-live broadcasts on the American cable news channel MS NOW.

-Programs under the banner are broadcast from 10:00 a.m. to 4:00 p.m.
-ET on weekdays and 1:00 p.m. to 4:00 p.m.
+The blocks were last officially branded under the title of former anchor, e.g. Alex Witt Reports—a naming scheme introduced in 2021 that was patterned off its existing dayside program Andrea Mitchell Reports.
+Generic MS NOW Reports branding was used on-air if the block had no set anchor.
+Prior to then, these programs were presented under the blanket title MSNBC Live.

+Until 2026, MS NOW Reports occupied most of the channel's daytime lineup on weekdays and weekends; on June 15, 2026, its morning and early-afternoon hours were replaced by standalone shows hosted by Stephanie Ruhle and Alicia Menendez, and Katy Tur Reports was rebranded as the standalone show The Moment with Katy Tur, leaving only an 11:00 a.m.
+ET hour on weekdays with rotating anchors, and Alex Witt Reports from 1:00 p.m. to 4:00 p.m.
 ET on weekends.
-The programs are officially branded under the title of the current anchor, e.g. Katy Tur Reports—a naming scheme introduced in 2021 that was influenced by Andrea Mitchell Reports; prior to then, these programs were presented under the blanket title MSNBC Live.
+The 11 a.m. hour was replaced by State of Play with Peter Alexander on August 10, 2026, and Alex Witt departed the network on September 6, ahead of the premiere of The Assignment with Antonia Hylton on September 12, 2026.

 Background

 MS NOW Reports is the name of several hours of straight news programming on the network (both weekdays and weekends), similar to what is known as "dayside" programming on other cable news channels.
 Beginning in 2009, MSNBC began to fill in these hours with more analysis- or opinion-oriented news programming.
 During the network's pivot back to hard news in 2015, the name, then-MSNBC Live, returned during daytime hours.
 The brand is also used during holidays and as fill-in programming when a show ends or is canceled until a new show is ready.